selimhanmrl/Tracking-with-image-processing/README.md

 After all methods find countours for object.

+First of all install requirements with

+    pip install -r requirements.txt

+Runnig code:

     python tracking.py 'video path' 'experiment type' 'experiment area exact lenght' For now as experiment are we use 'openfield' of 'plusmaze' while analyzing videos you should select areas for tracking.